Getting Started

 2. Install the Desktop Hub

-Applications. - Open it and allow it in Privacy & Security if macOS warns you.
+Applications. - Open the hub and allow it in Privacy & Security if macOS warns you.

 3. Add Your Library